SpaceAntelope/Template.Extended.SAFE/README.md

 Also, despite updating the template for access to the newer react features, I have absolutely not done any work towards actually using them for optimization.

+Finally, you won't find anything here with regards to data access or dapper usage.